ConsenSysMesh/Fae/docs/Specification.md

   - Escrow IDs are typed to include public, private, and token types, so that functions may express precisely through the type of the escrow ID what kind of escrowed value they accept.

+Although escrows are contract-specific, there is a facility to transfer their contents from a contract to one of its outputs.
+Doing so causes the parent contract to close its escrow and the output contract to open a new one with the same contents.
+Thus, responsibility for the private value contained in the escrow rests with the contract that owns the escrow ID.

 ## Virtual machine